 Once the summer starts to wind down, it’s easy to forget that hurricane season is still active.
 Contrary to popular belief, it’s not the hottest months that are the most dangerous but September and October that spawn the biggest and most famous storms.
-The season doesn’t officially end until November 30th, so it’s important to remain vigilant and keep an eye on any systems that pop up in our neck of the woods—and know what to do if the next storm zeroes in on Central Florida.
-Here are some tips to keep yourself and your horses safe as we enter the final and most precarious stretch of the 2016 hurricane season.
+The season doesn’t officially end until November 30th, so it’s important for Marion County residents to remain vigilant and keep an eye on any systems that pop up—and know what to do if the next storm zeroes in on North Central Florida.
+Here are some tips to keep yourself and your horses safe as we enter the final and most precarious stretch of the 2017 hurricane season.

 Life, Home, and Property

 Because Florida gets routinely battered by tropical systems of all shapes, sizes, and intensities, most modern homes are built to withstand high winds and storm stress.
 However, sometimes, your home might need an extra boost to stay in one piece if a hurricane is headed your way.
 Keep yourself and your family safe by prepping well ahead of landfall!

 • Make window protection a priority, especially if you’re hunkering down at home.
 Not only do windows keep wind, rain, and debris out, they also help maintain structural integrity.
 They are your home’s biggest vulnerability in a storm.
 Flying debris can shatter even impact-resistant glass if blown around fast enough, and wind blowing through shattered windows can create enough upward pressure to rip the roof off of your home from the inside.
 Taping windows isn’t enough protection; covering them with 1/2 to 3/4-inch marine plywood is the safest bet.
 Plywood for windows should be procured and installed well ahead of the storm’s arrival.
 Cut the plywood to fit all windows, and drill screws 18 inches apart.